inferno986return/python-pcep/Module2.md

 * Tuple – an immutable ordered collection of variables with no duplicate values such as: `(1,2,3,4,5, "apple")`
 * Dictionary – a collection of key:value pairs, similar to a list.
 Since Python 3.6, they are ordered by default and no longer randomised: `["sandwich:chicken","drink:orange_juice","soup:tomato"]`
 * `None` – an empty value equivalent to NULL in other programming languages.
 Technically a datatype of its own which is returned by all functions that have no `return` statement.

+## 3.1 Making decisions in Python

+If statements allow conditional branching.
+Each `if` statement is sepearate

+`elif`